-315 5 Discussion
+5 Discussion

-Rather than taking the common approach of looking at differences between thunderstorms in winter and summer, we have taken a data-driven approach.
-Starting with a large set of variables that are potentially important for the formation of lightning (e.g., Vogel et al., 2016; Kolendowicz et al., 2017), and putting them through a clustering and principal component analysis yielded four physically meaningful clusters that distinguish different types of thunderstorms.
-In the first type (cf. Fig. 4), variables in the mass-field category such as CAPE, CIN, or the height of the $-10\,^{\circ}$ C isotherm deviate strongly from their average values ("CAPE-thunderstorms").
-In the second type, variables in the wind-field category such as shear within the cloud, $10\,\text{m}$ wind speed, or boundary layer dissipation deviate strongly ("wind-field thunderstorms").
-The other two types are variants of the previous two but have additionally pronounced deviations in variables within the cloud-physics category such as the mass of solid cloud particles, or precipitation amounts ("cloud-physics & wind-field thunderstorms"; "cloud-physics & CAPE-thunderstorms").
+Rather than taking the common approach of looking at differences between thunderstorms in winter and summer, we have taken a purely data-driven approach that is agnostic of the season.
+Starting with a large set of variables that are potentially important for the formation of lightning (e.g., Kolendowicz et al., 2017; Vogel et al., 2016), and putting them through a clustering and principal component analysis yielded four physically meaningful clusters that distinguish different types of thunderstorms.
+In the first type (cf. Fig. 4), variables in the mass-field category such as CAPE, CIN, or the height of the $-10\,^{\circ}$ C isotherm deviate strongly from their average values ("mass-field thunderstorm").
+In the second type, variables in the wind-field category such as shear within the cloud or boundary layer dissipation deviate strongly ("wind-field thunderstorm").
+The other two types are variants of the previous two but have additionally pronounced deviations in variables within the cloud-physics category such as the mass of solid cloud particles, or precipitation amounts ("cloud-physics and wind-field thunderstorm"; "cloud-physics and mass-field thunderstorm").

-The clear distinction between thunderstorm types characterized by high values in either the wind field or the mass field highlights that thunderstorms should not be conflated with strong convection.
-Strong moist convection depends upon high vertical velocity and deep clouds, which requires the presence of CAPE and a trigger to release it.
-Only CAPE-thunderstorms fulfill these requirements, while CAPE in wind-field thunderstorms is basically zero.
+The clear distinction between mass-field and wind-field thunderstorm types highlights that thunderstorms should not be conflated with strong convection.
+Strong moist convection depends upon large vertical motions and deep clouds, which in turn need large amounts of CAPE and a trigger to release it.
+Only mass-field type thunderstorms fulfill these requirements, while CAPE in wind-field type thunderstorms is basically zero.
 However, the defining characteristic of a thunderstorm is thunder caused by lightning (WMO, 1992) and lightning occurs when differently charged regions in a cloud equalize.
-Those charged regions are thought to form when different cloud particles collide and are subsequently spatially separated by differential terminal velocities (e.g., Williams, 2018).
-In CAPE-thunderstorms, vertical velocities are usually large (10 - 50 m s-1) when CAPE is released but in wind-field thunderstorms, CAPE is too small (~22 J kg-1) to explain the necessary vertical motions.
-Instead, it seems that high horizontal wind speeds and large vertical shear of the horizontal wind cause the charge separation (cf. Fig. 5 and Table 2)).
-Separation of the charge regions is then no longer predominantly in the vertical but strongly tilted - known as "tilted charge hypothesis" (Takeuti et al., 1978; Brook et al., 1982; Engholm et al., 1990; Williams, 2018; Takahashi et al., 2019; Wang et al., 2021).
-These tilted charge regions were first observed in Japan during winter with high, strongly sheared horizontal wind speeds (Takeuti et al., 1978; Brook et al., 1982) and have since been observed in (mesoscale convective) storms in winter and summer (Brook et al., 1982; Engholm et al., 1990; Levin et al., 1996; Dotzek et al., 2005; Liu et al., 2011; Takahashi et al., 2019).
-The discussion is often accompanied by an analysis of increased positive lightning discharges in winter (Takeuti et al., 1978; Brook et al., 1982; Takagi et al., 1986; Takahashi et al., 2019; Wang et al., 2021).
+Those charged regions are thought to form when different cloud particles collide and are subsequently spatially separated by strong motions (e.g., Williams, 2018).
+In mass-field thunderstorms, vertical velocities are large $(10 - 50 \text{ m s}^{-1})$ when CAPE is released but in wind-field thunderstorms CAPE is too small to explain the necessary vertical motions.
+Instead, it seems that high horizontal wind speeds and large vertical shear of the horizontal wind cause the charge separation.
+Separation of the charge regions is then https://doi.org/10.5194/wcd-2021-68 Preprint.
+Discussion started: 15 October 2021 © Author(s) 2021.
+CC BY 4.0 License.

+no longer predominantly in the vertical but strongly tilted - known as "tilted charge hypothesis" (Takeuti et al., 1978; Brook et al., 1982; Engholm et al., 1990; Williams, 2018; Wang et al., 2021; Takahashi et al., 2019).
+These tilted charge regions were first observed in Japan during winter with high, strongly sheared horizontal wind speeds (Takeuti et al., 1978; Brook et al., 1982) and have since been observed in (mesoscale convective) storms in winter and summer (Engholm et al., 1990; Dotzek et al., 2005; Liu et al., 2011; Brook et al., 1982; Takahashi et al., 2019; Levin et al., 1996).
+The discussion is often accompanied by an analysis of increased positive lightning discharges in winter (Wang et al., 2021; Takahashi et al., 2019; Takeuti et al., 1978; Brook et al., 1982; Takagi et al., 1986).
 Observations of longer lightning channels in high-wind conditions (López et al., 2017; Yoshida et al., 2018) further support the tilted charge hypothesis.